guifnpaiva/inatel-app-challenge/README.md

 A Flutter mobile app prototype designed to make internet plan hiring easier.

-The project was created during APP Challenge, a mobile app development hackathon that was part of Inatel's Computer Science Week, held at the end of May.
+The project was created during **Inatel APP Challenge #2**, a time-boxed mobile app development hackathon held in 2022 as part of [Inatel](https://inatel.br/home/)'s Computer Science Week.
 The event brought together 41 projects from Inatel students and collaborators and was organized in partnership with the multinational company [Viasat](https://www.viasat.com).
-The challenge was to create an app that could help users find and hire internet plans more easily.
+The challenge was to create an app, in a short amount of time, that could help users find and hire internet plans more easily.

 The app explores an Uber-like flow for internet installation: users compare available plans, choose an installer nearby, and send an installation request